Correlation Between Rough Rice and Oat Futures

 Strong

 Compared to the overall equity markets, risk-adjusted returns on investments in Oat Futures are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
-In spite of fairly weak basic indicators, Oat Futures showed solid returns over the last few months and may actually be approaching a breakup point.
+In spite of fairly unsteady basic indicators, Oat Futures may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Rough Rice and Oat Futures Volatility Contrast